sugarforever/chat-ollama/README.md

 # ChatOllama

+> **📢 Database Migration Notice (2025-08-14):** ChatOllama has moved from SQLite to PostgreSQL as the primary database provider for better performance and scalability.

 `ChatOllama` is an open source chatbot platform built with Nuxt 3, supporting a wide range of language models and advanced features including knowledge bases, realtime voice chat, and Model Context Protocol (MCP) integration.

 ## Supported Language Models